 Planet Jupiter: The Gas Giant

-Jupiter has weather
+Jupiter has extreme weather

-Jupiter is has 79 moons
+Jupiter has 79 moons

+It’s believed that Jupiter has 79 moons.
 Only 53 of the moons have names and 26 are awaiting for names.

 Io has sulfur giving it a yellow appearance

-You have tidal heating from Jupiter stretching and compressing creating molten rock.
+It’s the because you have tidal heating from Jupiter stretching and compressing creating molten rock.

 Europa is made of iron rock.
 It has salt water ocean beneath a thin frozen icy crust.
 Its water level is about 100 km thick and its ice layer is maybe about 10 to 30 km.